 Thetis Bay 91k USS Thetis Bay (LPH-6) moored pierside at Naval Station, San Diego, CA., May 1960.
 Photo taken from USS Kearsarge (CVS-33).
 Photo by Gary R Schreffler

-Thetis Bay 320k USS Thetis Bay (LPH-6) arriving in Hamburg, Germany in spring of 1963.
-Vessel was carrying special aircraft that was needed to accompany President John F. Kennedy during his legendary visit to Germany in June, 1963.
+Thetis Bay 320k USS Thetis Bay (LPH-6) arriving at Hamburg, Germany in the spring of 1963.
+LPH-6 was carrying special aircraft required for President John F. Kennedy's visit to Germany in June, 1963.
 Gerhard Mueller-Debus

 Commanding Officers